lukablaskovic/MacroQuiet-Doge/README.md

 Download link can be found in releases tab.

-*We did not use version control.
+*We did not use Git version control at the time.
 Instead, full project was uploaded to Github.